Seat Belt Safety

 Each year, the New Mexico Department of Transportation Traffic Safety Division provides a statewide estimate of daytime and nighttime seat belt use.

-In 2020, New Mexico conducted a Pre-Survey.
-The purpose of this pre-survey is to help determine high or low seat belt use rates statewide, and identify problem areas in which increased enforcement and advertising may have the greatest impact on driver and passenger behavior.
-Due to the impacts of COVID-19, no post survey was conducted, nor were the nighttime observations.
+The purpose of this study is to help determine high or low seat belt use rates statewide, and identify problem areas in which increased enforcement and advertising may have the greatest impact on driver and passenger behavior.

-The overall New Mexico seat belt use rate was found to be 91.4%, above the national average and NHTSA target rate for states of 90%.
+In 2022, the overall New Mexico seat belt use rate was found to be 89.7%, below the national average and NHTSA target rate for states of 90%.
+It is unclear whether the decline is a continuation of the pre-existing decline, or whether elements of 2020 (public protests ad global pandemic) may have played a role in the lowest rate in many years.

 Seat Belt Study Reports